FelipeZerokun/100-days-python/Day_07_Hangman/Readme.md

 The game continues until the user guesses the word, or there are no more lives.

-This project is another excelent practice for programming logic, and to begin to understand how to get certain objects from external files.
+This project is another excellent practice for programming logic, and to begin to understand how to get certain objects from external files.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------